Basic functions

 Arrays

-numbers.
-It is represented by type Array
+represented by type Array

 .
-Arrays can be created
+Arrays can be created with the function

-with the function array(Vector data)->Array
+array(Vector data)->Array

-, where the (nested)
+, where the (nested) vector data

-contains its elements.
+its numerical elements.

 array([[1,2],[3,4]])